Fliw/herobot/CONTRIBUTING.md

-# Contributing to Herobot Application
+# Contributing to Miko Bot Application

-Thank you for your interest in contributing to the Herobot Application!
+Thank you for your interest in contributing to the Miko Bot Application!
 This guide will help you get started with development and ensure consistency across the codebase.

 ## 🚀 Quick Start